open-mmlab/mmpretrain/docs/en/get_started.md

 You will see the output result dict including `pred_label`, `pred_score` and `pred_class` in your terminal.

 Option (b).
-If you install mmcls as a python package, open you python interpreter and copy&paste the following codes.
+If you install mmcls as a python package, open your python interpreter and copy&paste the following codes.

 ```python
 from mmcls.apis import init_model, inference_model